43 Sports Trivia Questions [With Answers]

 Answer: When a pitcher retires all 27 batters in order with no hits, walks, errors, or hit batters.

-It sounds like a no-hitter.
-It isn’t.
-A no-hitter still allows walks and errors, while a perfect game allows nothing.
-That’s why only 24 have been thrown in over 150 years of MLB history.
+It sounds like a no-hitter but is stricter: a no-hitter still allows walks and errors, while a perfect game allows nothing.
+Only 24 have ever been thrown, the most recent by Domingo Germán in June 2023.

 26. Which MLB team has won the most World Series titles?
 (Easy)